 Named Insured Not Insured For All Contractually Assumed Liabilities.
 Indemnity insurance does not expand the scope of the liability policy beyond the coverage provided, nor does it extend the limits of liability.
 Coverage is limited by the policy's other exclusions (e.g., pollution liability, insured's breach of contract, and breach of product warranty).
 Indemnity insurance does not insure the performance of the business aspects of the contract.
 Musgrove v.
 Southland Corp., 898 F.2d 1041 (5th Cir.
 1990).
-The court held

-Contractual liability has a definite meaning.
-It is coverage of the insured's contractual assumption of the liability of another party.
-It typically is in the form of an indemnity agreement....
-The assumption by contract of the liability of another is distinct conceptually from the breach of one's contract with another....
-Liability on the part of the insured for the former is triggered by contractual performance; for the latter liability is triggered by contractual breach...CITGO (the owner) concedes that LCE (the contractor) made no indemnification agreement applicable to the loss herein; rather, it complains of LCE's breach of contract LCE's contractual liability insurance is thus not applicable.
-LCE did not insure its commitment to secure insurance coverage for CITGO 1d at 1044
+The court held conceptually from the breach of one's contract with another....
+Liability on the part of the insured for the former is triggered by contractual performance; for the latter liability is triggered by contractual breach....CITGO (the owner) concedes that LCE (the contractor) made no indemnification agreement applicable to the loss herein; rather, it complains of LCE's breach of contract.
+LCE's contractual liability insurance is thus not applicable.
+LCE did not insure its commitment to secure insurance coverage for CITGO.
+Id. at 1044.